VanshitAngra/VanshitAngra/README.md

 ==============================
 Welcome to my GitHub Account
 ----------------------------
-I'm a passionate student currently pursuing my degree in Computer Science Branch.
+I'm a passionate student currently pursuing my Bachelor's degree in Computer Science Branch.
 * 🌍  I'm based in India
 * ✉️  You can contact me at [vanshit0018@gmail.com](mailto:vanshit0018@gmail.com)